Board Members

 President (08.
 2022 – 02.2024) – Juliette Raoul-Duval (France)

-Her entire career has been spent in the service of museums, first as head of the museum office at the Ministry of Research and Higher Education, then as General Secretary of the Palais de la Découverte, and finally as Deputy Director and Director of the Musée des Arts et Métiers in Paris.
+Juliette Raoul-Duval has dedicated her entire career to serving the museum community.
+She began her journey as the head of the Museum Office at the Ministry of Research and Higher Education and later took on significant roles such as General Secretary of the Palais de la Découverte and Deputy Director and Director of the Musée des Arts et Métiers in Paris.

 President (02.2024 – 11.2025) – Giuliana Ericani (Italy)

-City of Bassano del Grappa manager and Director of the Musei Biblioteca Archivio of Bassano del Grappa from 2002 to 2015, she was in charge of the different services of the institution, the Library, the Art and the Naturalistic Museums, the historical Archives, the Print and Drawings Cabinet and the related reserves.
-She organized more than fifteen conferences and twenty exhibitions, nationally and internationally.
-She outfitted all the sections of the Bassano museums, opened in 2007 the Museum Remondini, praized as ICOM Italy Year Museum in 2010.
+Giuliana served as the City of Bassano del Grappa manager and Director of the Musei Biblioteca Archivio of Bassano del Grappa from 2002 to 2015.
+During her tenure, she oversaw multiple sections of the institution, including the Library, Art and Naturalistic Museums, historical Archives, Print and Drawings Cabinet, and related reserves.
+She organized numerous conferences and exhibitions, both nationally and internationally, and played a crucial role in outfitting the Bassano museums.
+The Museum Remondini, opened in 2007, received acclaim as ICOM Italy’s Year Museum in 2010.

 Board members: